- 1 teaspoon butter

 - In a microwave-safe bowl, heat chocolate chips and 1 cup milk on high for 30 seconds; stir.
 Repeat until mixture is smooth.
 Pour into prepared pan.
 Chill for 10 minutes.

 - Meanwhile, in a microwave-safe bowl, melt candy coating with remaining milk; stir until smooth.
 Stir in extract and food coloring.
 Spread over chocolate layer.
+If desired, sprinkle with candy corn.

 - Chill for 1 hour or until firm.
 Using foil, remove fudge from pan.
 Cut into 1-in. squares.
 Yield: about 2 pounds.